ericoporto/ags-manual-wiki/CustomDialogOptions.md

     options are shown on screen.
 You can use this to implement key-controlled selection of dialog option, for example.
 -   Optionally, add a `dialog_options_repexec` function.
-This works similarily to general `repeatedly_execute` function, but is called only if custom dialog options are shown on screen.
+This works similarly to general `repeatedly_execute` function, but is called only if custom dialog options are shown on screen.
 You may use this to handle any other situations, such as determining which option the mouse is currently hovering over, or scripting time-related actions.